-- Infants need to eat every 1.5 or 2 hours - Always hold babies while they are eating - In order to learn when your baby is hungry, pay quiet attention to your baby: learn their cues and practice meeting their needs. - Routines are good for babies, so try to get on a feeding schedule.
+- Infants need to eat every one and one-half or two hours - Always hold babies while they are eating - In order to learn when your baby is hungry, pay quiet attention to your baby: learn their cues and practice meeting their needs. - Routines are good for babies, so try to get on a feeding schedule.